digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/specifications/conservation-area.md

 The title of the document.
 Example: `Notice of Old Market conservation area designation`

+### conservation-area
+The reference for the conservation area this document refers to, as used in the conservation area dataset.
+Example: `CA1`

 ### documentation-url
 The URL of the webpage citing the document.